Print Options

 Committee Composition

-SEC members are to adhere to the UNMC COM Conflict of Interest Policy and if necessary should recuse themselves from formal decisions that require a committee vote.
+Medical student evaluation committee members are to adhere to the UNMC COM Conflict of Interest Policy and if necessary, should recuse themselves from formal decisions that require a committee vote.

 Committee Charter